top of page

 We know that you have a choice in services to support your child and family including free volunteer services.
 When you hire WholeheartEd Advocacy Consultants, you are guaranteed a professional educational consultant, dedicated to your case and able to take the time to get to know you and your child.
 Our consultants can help coordinate communications, make recommendations based on documentation history, represent you at formal and informal meetings, and document our support along the way for your records.
 We always offer a free initial consultation to ensure we are a good fit for your needs.

-When working with a free advocacy service, you are oftentimes working with a parent volunteer.
+When working with a free advocacy service, you are oftentimes working within the schedule of a parent volunteer with long waits for appointments and limited services.
 While that person may be knowledgeable regarding their own child’s needs, they may not have the breadth of experience and knowledge that we bring to the table as parents who are also educators with 20+ years of experience.
+Our clients have shared their appreciation for WholeheartEd Advocacy Consultants' quick response times, flexibility, and expertise as a being value for their investment.

 Should I hire an attorney instead?